 - Support for “Trace Scenarios” (one or more message providers, filters, and views)

 For now this tool is in beta stage and will be so until mid 2013.
 I would say it’s a must-have tool for Network administrators since there is so much you can do.
-There is a new TechNet blog dedicated for Microsoft Message Analyzer and you can participate in public beta at Connect.
-You need to login and join the program in order to be able to download the beta builds and Parsers.
+There is a new TechNet blog dedicated for Microsoft Message Analyzer.
+You can download it here along with related resources.

 Do let us know your feedback.